How ‘Captain Marvel’s Nostalgic Marketing Is Getting Fans Excited For The MCU Prequel

 — Marvel Canada (@MarvelEntCA) March 1, 2019

-Being the other prequel about a Captain of the MCU (the first being Captain America: The First Avenger) Captain Marvel will be taking advantage of its setting in the ’90s in more ways than just the marketing, as Marvel Studios head Kevin Feige confirmed.
+Being the other prequel about a Captain of the MCU (the first being Captain America: The First Avenger), Captain Marvel will be taking advantage of its setting in the ’90s in more ways than just the marketing, as Marvel Studios head Kevin Feige confirmed.

 ‘But it allows us to play in an area that we have never played in before and tapping into a ’90s action genre was fun for us and being able to see an earlier part of the MCU before Nick Fury knew anything about aliens or anything about super-powered people and also tapping into the Kree-Skrull War, which in the comics was a huge part of the comic mythology, seemed like a fun thing to try and a fun way to give Carol Danvers her own standalone origin story.”